Category: Staff Corner

 And helping them to overcome a small or large and scary fright.

-For singing all those crazy camp songs;
+For repeatedly singing all those crazy camp songs;

 Or just helping girls try to get along.